How Long For Creatine To Work? (1-Week & 1-Month Results)

 • With more fluid being retained in muscles you may see an increase in your scale weight.
 This isn’t your body ‘putting on weight’ but rather just holding on to more water than it usually does without creatine use.

-If you went through a loading phase and then moved straight into a maintenance phase of creatine use, then after 1-month of creatine use it is likely that muscle saturation has been reached and is being consistently maintained.
+If you went through a loading phase and then moved straight into a maintenance phase of creatine use, then after 1 month of creatine use it is likely that muscle saturation has been reached and is being consistently maintained.

 This supplementation approach should mean that you are seeing incremental improvements in your training output.

-Studies have indicated that consistent users of creatine can see an 8% increase in strength and experience greater power output in high intensity exercise.
 The rate of performance improvement achieved is also connected to how often you expose your body to that type of training.
 So you need to be training in an activity consistently, while supplementing with creatine, to see results.

 From a physical perspective, scale weight may begin to level out because you are taking a consistent amount of creatine daily and allowing your body to adapt to the supplementation regime.

-In instances where a loading phase hasn’t been undertaken it may take a month to start feeling the initial performance impacts and seeing physical physical changes like muscle fullness.
-This is more akin to the results that are common after 1 week of creatine use through a loading phase.
+In instances where a loading phase hasn’t been undertaken, it may take a month to start feeling the initial performance impacts and seeing physical changes like muscle fullness.

-Again though, how quickly results are felt are dependent on what your creatine stores were to begin with and how long it takes to achieve creatine saturation.
-This can vary from individual to individual, which is why paying attention to physical changes in the body is helpful, as we are able to get a sense of how the body is responding to creatine supplementation.
+This can vary from individual to individual, which is why paying attention to physical changes in the body is helpful, as we can get a sense of how the body is responding to creatine supplementation.

-Of particular note research specifically around long-term creatine use and strength showed creatine use combined with resistance training resulted in an increase in max weight lifted.
 Test participants taking creatine versus those taking a placebo, with all other parameters the same, resulted in bench press increases of around 43% for a 1RM and 14% average increase in general strength.

-Another study tested the results of creatine after 6 weeks of prolonged use, finding increases in sprint capacity and output and sustained increases in fat free mass following creatine supplementation ceasing.
+Another study tested the results of creatine after 6 weeks of prolonged use, finding increases in sprint capacity and output and sustained increases in fat-free mass following creatine supplementation ceasing.

-In terms of what’s next, following 3 months of creatine use, you can continue to use creatine to support ongoing progression and results, or stop using it
+In terms of what’s next, following 3 months of creatine use, you can continue to use creatine to support ongoing progression and results or stop using it

-As a level of comfort studies support that creatine is safe for long term use with no reason to cycle on and off creatine.
+As a level of comfort, studies support that creatine is safe for long-term use with no reason to cycle on and off creatine.

 • So if you want to use creatine for long periods of time, evidence suggests this is ok; or